Certifying 3-Edge-Connectivity: Computing a Cactus Representation

-By applying the idea of the last section, the certifying algorithm for $3$-vertex-connectivity~\cite{Schmidt2013} (which is also based on chain decompositions) can be used to compute the $3$-vertex-connected components of a graph.
+By applying the techniques of this section, the certifying algorithm for $3$-vertex-connectivity~\cite{Schmidt2013} (which is also based on chain decompositions) can be used to compute the $3$-vertex-connected components of a graph.
 This has been conjectured in~\cite[p.\ 18]{Schmidt2010b} and yields a linear-time certifying algorithm to construct a SPQR-tree of a graph; we refer to~\cite{Hopcroft1973,Gutwenger2001} for details about $3$-vertex-connected components and SPQR-trees.

-A pair of vertices $\{x,y\}$ is a separation pair of $G$ if $G - x - y$ is disconnected.
-Similarly to the edge-connectivity case, it suffices to compute all vertices that are contained in separation pairs of $G$ in order to compute all $3$-vertex-connected components of $G$.
-We assume that $G$ is $2$-vertex-connected and has minimum degree $3$.

-For a rooted tree $T$ of $G$ and a vertex $x \in G$, let $T(x)$ be the subtree of $T$ rooted at $x$.
-The following lemmas show that separation pairs can only occur in chains.
-Weaker variants of Lemma~\ref{lem:separationpair} can be found in~\cite{Hopcroft1973,Vo1983,Vo1983a}.
+The full construction can be found in the appendix, section~\ref{3-Vertex Components}.